Dangerous K2 Drug Effects and K2 Abuse

 K2 Drives Thousands of Call to Poison Control Centers

 But at times, these effects have been far more serious than anxiety or aggression.
 In Wisconsin, a young man who had taken K2 went into convulsions and was admitted to the hospital.
 Some people experience terrible headaches or uncontrollable hallucinations.
 One young man who smoked the drug with friends committed suicide later the same night.
-In another part of Wisconsin, the police were seizing thousands of dollars of this drug just as two sixteen-year-olds were being taken the the hospital for seizures resulting from use of K2.
+In another part of Wisconsin, the police were seizing thousands of dollars of this drug just as two sixteen-year-olds were being taken to the hospital for seizures resulting from the use of K2.
 The laws in Wisconsin have caught up to the dealers of this drug and it is already illegal for sale or use.

 K2 is also addictive.
 This means that even if K2 drug effects and K2 abuse cause terrible harm, the person is driven to use the drug over and over again.